Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Working forwards: Upstream measurement error leads to downstream data inequities

 \subsection{Causality}

-A causal perspective provides us with language and methods to posit and then encode our assumed relationships between variables, such as directed acyclic graphs (DAGs), making a thorough consideration of the possible causal pathways a crucial first step when approaching a data problem.
+A thorough consideration of possible causal pathways—and thus possible confounders—is a crucial first step when approaching a data problem.
+A causal perspective provides us with language and methods to posit and then encode these assumed relationships between variables through tools such as directed acyclic graphs (DAGs).
 In the case of pulse oximetry, we assume that Figure \ref{dag} represents the truth.
 With this DAG, we can immediately identify the confounding pathway of skin pigmentation on the observed oxygen saturation ($W^*$) and its downstream reach.